On the spectral asymptotics for the buckling problem: Introduction and statement of the main results

 In this article we are interested in the asymptotic behavior of the eigenvalues $\sigma_j$ as $j\rightarrow+\infty$, or, equivalently, to the asymptotic behavior as $z\rightarrow+\infty$ of the eigenvalue counting function $N(z)$, namely

 Throughout the paper we shall denote by $\mathbb N$ the set of positive integer numbers.
 The asymptotic behavior of $N(z)$ as $z\rightarrow+\infty$ when $\Omega$ is a bounded Lipschitz domain is described in \cite{kozlov}, while an alternative approach for domains of class $C^2$ is proposed in \cite{liu}.
-We also mention \cite{rozenbljum} for a more general approach for nonsmooth operators.
-In the present paper we shall present a simplified approach which requires minimal assumptions on $\Omega$ (see condition \eqref{M} after Theorem \ref{berezin}).
-In particular, Weyl's law is proved here for a wide class of domains that also includes bounded Lipschitz domains.
+We also mention \cite{ash_krein} where the authors link the buckling problem \eqref{buckling} to a Krein extension of the Laplace operator, providing a number of properties and results that follows from this relation.
+Moreover, we refer the interested reader to \cite{rozenbljum} for a more general approach for nonsmooth operators.
+In the present paper we shall present a simplified approach which requires minimal assumptions on $\Omega$, namely, that $\Omega$ has finite measure.
+We have been recently informed that an altrenative and simple approach has been proposed in \cite{friedlander_21}, making use of a completely different argument.

 Let $a_{+}$ denote the positive part of a real number $a$, and for $p,z>0$ let